 If you or your child feel that they need to talk to someone about Gambling GamCare provides an online chat service called Netline as well as a Chatroom.
 All discussion whilst using Netline is confidential.

 GamCare have produce a self-assessment toolkit to see whether an adult has a gambling problem.

-Online financial scams can take many different guises, from Online Dating (Romance) to work from home scams.
+Online financial scams can take many different guises from online dating to work from home scams.
 No matter the type of scam, they all involve the scammers encouraging you to give them your hard earned money.
-The Action Fraud website set up by the UK Police is a site which not only identifies the manner different types of scams but also provide advice/support to victims and also provide you with means to ensure that you are protected.
+The Action Fraud website set up by the UK Police is a site which not only identifies different types of scams but also provides advice/support to victims and also provides you with means to ensure that you are protected.
 It is important to inform the police if you have been a victim but please use the Action Fraud number which can be found on the logo below

 What should I do to protect myself from Phishing?